Breton language: Word order

 Normal word order, like the other Insular Celtic languages, is at its core VSO (verb-subject-object), which is most apparent in embedded clauses.
 However, Breton finite verbs in main clauses are additionally subject to V2 word order in which the finite main clause verb is typically the second element in the sentence.
+In fact, starting a sentence with a finite verb is generally ungrammatical in Breton.
+Noun phrases, adverbial phrases, verbal nouns, and the negative particle ne can stand in sentence-initial position to satisfy the V2 requirement.
 That makes it perfectly possible to put the subject or the object at the beginning of the sentence, largely depending on the focus of the speaker.
 The following options are possible (all with a little difference in meaning):